Stop Wage Garnishments

 Third, the consumer should try to negotiate a pay-out deal with debtors that are trying to start wage garnishment.
 There have been cases where debts have been settled for 25 cents on the dollar.

 Fourth, the consumer should seek professional help.
 An attorney (Steven Klitzner Tax Attorney or bankruptcy attorney depending on your needs), a debt consolidation company, a consumer debt company, are examples of what could work.
+There are also some former IRS officers such as Charlotte Enrolled Agent David Yarborough who has a firm that focuses entirely on tax problem resolution, to include stopping IRS wage garnishments.
 These professionals will offer the right solutions and will also deal with the creditors directly.

 Wage garnishment is one of the most cruel ways for creditors to get their money back, but they will utilize it when nothing else works.
 This is why it is so important for the consumer to try their best to work with the creditor diligently to stop wage garnishments, in order to avoid this painful alternative.